No greater Love

-The incident happened when a troubled student attempted to throw a hand grenade into a class of students.
-Richie held him to restrain him and was hit in the base of his skull and in his back by the (exploding) grenade.
+The event happened when a troubled student attempted to throw a hand grenade into a class of students.
+Richie held him to restrain him and was hit in the based of his skull and in his back by the (exploding) grenade.
 By embracing the disturbed student Richie saved the lives of many other students but lost his own in this courageous act.

 Letters from Cambodia

-Brother Pedro Ariston, S.J. a friend and classmate since high school, college and novitiate days, kept Richie’s letter from Cambodia.
+Brother Pedro Ariston, S.J. a friend and classmate since high school, college and novitiate days, kept Richies’s letter from Cambodia.
 The last one he received was short, terse and in a hurry.
 “Kamusta”!
 Sorry, medyo busy ako ngayon.
-May biglang lumapit ... nang gusto kong magsulat.
-Meetings o ayos ng problema kaya.
+May biglang lumapit... nang gusto kong magsulat.
+Meeting o ayos mg problema kaya.
 Sige.
-Salamat sa sulat at enjoy sa buhay.
+Salamat sa sulat enjoy sa buhay.
 Richie.”(Hello!
 Sorry I’m busy now.
 Someone came when o was about to write you.
 Meeting and solving problems.
 Thanks for the letter and enjoy life.)

 In Cambodia there are an estimated nine million unexploded mines still waiting for victims.
 That is one land mine for every Cambodian.
 There are now 36,000 Cambodian amputees who are trying to be useful to society.
 The Jesuits run a technical institute for them.
 Amputees are also trained to make wheelchairs and artificial limbs for themselves and future victims.

-Richie was laid to rest at the Jesuit burial grounds in Novaliches.
+Richie was laid to rest at the Jesuit burial ground in Novaliches.